aherlihy/linearfn/README.md

 ## Substructural Constraints

-This library provides a `restrictedFn` library function that enforces the substructural constraints specified by the user.
+This library provides a `restrictedReturn` library function that enforces the substructural constraints specified by the user.

 1. **Traditional substructural types**:
-    Users pass the desired multiplicity (linear, affine, relevant) to `restrictedFn` and declare the types of the function parameters using the `@ops` annotation.
-The library enforces the specified constraints at compile time.
+    Users pass the desired multiplicity (linear, affine, relevant) to `restrictedReturn` and declare the types of the function parameters using the `@ops` annotation.
+The library enforces the specified constraints at compile time within the region of the function body.
     The definition of "use" is also customizable by the user on a per-method basis: the default behavior of methods of types declared with `@ops` is equivalent to the `@consumed` annotation, indicating that a method consumes or "uses" the receiver.
-    Within the scope of a `restrictedFn`, a `@consumed` method may be called according to the constraint level specified by the user.
+    Within the scope of a `restrictedReturn`, a `@consumed` method may be called according to the multiplicity level specified by the user.
     This is the classical understanding of "use" of a value within a region (the function body), useful for resource management (file handles must be closed exactly once, transactions must be committed or rolled back exactly once, etc.).
-Users can also customize methods as `@repeatable` (receiver must be unconsumed, but does not consume the receiver, for example `isClosed`); or `@unconsumed` (receiver can be unconsumed or consumed, does not change consumption state, useful for debugging or helper methods).
+Users can also customize methods as `@repeatable` (receiver must be unconsumed, but does not consume the receiver, for example `read` on a socket); or `@unconsumed` (receiver can be unconsumed or consumed, does not change consumption state, useful for debugging or helper methods).

+2. **Custom products**:
+    Users can customize the "combination" or product operation of restricted types.
+    Traditionally, methods of restricted types that are passed other restricted types are seen as strict products, e.g., for restricted types `a`, `b`, `a + b` would be the product of `a` and `b`.
+    However, in some DSLs, users may want to define custom combination operations, e.g., for merging database queries or combining file handles.
+    Parameters of methods of argument types can be declared as `@restricted` (default behavior), `@unrestricted` (do not restrict parameter), or `@restrictedReturn` (for function parameters, only track return type, useful for higher-order-functions).
-2. **Multi-argument, multi-return-value functions**: For functions with _n_ arguments and _m_ return values, each argument flows through the function to the return values.
+   For functions with _n_ arguments and _m_ return values, each argument flows through the function to the return values.
 Users can specify constraints for _each_ return-value, allowing for more flexible constraints that are not possible with traditional substructural type systems, or for _all_ return values.
 For example, a user may want to enforce that each argument is used at least once across all return values (affine), but at most once in each individual return value (relevant).
-Parameters of methods of argument types can be declared as `@restricted` (default behavior), `@unrestricted`, or `@restrictedFn` (for function parameters, only track return type, useful for higher-order-functions).

 ### Relationship to Substructural Type Systems